Lemann Visiting Public Policy Fellows

 The Columbia University Lemann Center for Brazilian Studies administers the Lemann Visiting Public Policy Fellows program, a unique opportunity for scholars and practitioners to spend one or two semesters at Columbia engaging in public policy-related research, attending and contributing to public programming, interacting with faculty and students, and participating in courses.

 The program is open to those with diverse disciplinary backgrounds related to public policy and social impact in Brazil.
-Applications are welcome from practitioners with hands-on experiences in public policy through work in government institutions or nongovernmental organizations, as well as PhD-holding academics at various career stages.
+Applications are welcome from practitioners with hands-on experiences in public policy through work in government institutions or nongovernmental organizations, as well as PhD-holding academics in mid- or advanced- career stages.
 We especially welcome applicants who bring innovative approaches to studying or addressing major social challenges, such as education, public health, socioeconomic inclusion, urban development, and sustainable development.
 The center selects one or two fellows each year.

 Professionals receive public policy-relevant research experiences and the opportunity to join a one-of-a-kind research and learning community at one of the world’s most prestigious universities and within a dynamic city.
 Previous fellows include Veveu Arruda (former mayor of Sobral, Ceara), Emanuel Ornelas (professor of economics at the Fundação Getulio Vargas), Ilona Szabó (cofounder and executive director of the Igarapé Institute), and Alexandre Schneider (former secretary of education of the Municipality of São Paulo).